How do I apply for a mortgage?

 - A pre-approval does not mean that a lender has fully reviewed your documentation and you may still need the approval of a mortgage insurer.
 This is why using the knowledge and expertise of a mortgage professional is so important.

 Put in an offer once you have found the property that meets your needs.
-You’ll put in an offer that’ll be accepted or countered.
-This may go back and forth until you reach an acceptable price with the vendor.
+You’ll put in an offer that will be accepted or countered.
+This may go back and forth until you reach an acceptable price with the Seller.

 Offer is accepted:

-- Send your Mortgage Lender/Broker a copy of the contract and MLS listing
+- Send your Mortgage Lender/Broker a copy of the Contract of Purchase and Sale and the MLS listing

 - Send in any remaining documents required for financing. (income confirmation, down payment confirmation, etc)